-These procedures cover all campus and College-related activities, including, but not limited to, student organizations (academic, multicultural, religious, service, social and support, sports and recreational), community organizations with student and/or faculty participation, and all other educational or extracurricular events hosted by or at the College.
+These procedures cover all campus and College-related activities, including, but not limited to, student organizations (academic, online, multicultural, religious, service, social and support, sports and recreational), community organizations with student and/or faculty participation, and all other educational or extracurricular events hosted by or at the College.

 These procedures cover sexual misconduct occurring between individuals in various types of relationships.
 These include, but are not limited to, student to student, faculty member to student, staff to student, supervisor to subordinate, and coach to student athlete.
 Sexual misconduct may be acts committed by an individual or collective actions committed by members of a group or organization.
 These acts may be committed against an individual or against a group or organization.
 These acts may be committed by a stranger, an acquaintance, or someone with whom the victim has a social, romantic, or intimate relationship.
 These acts may be committed by or against any individual, regardless of sexual orientation or gender identity.